 For those of you who are aspiring to get your DSLR onto manual mode (why bother?
 Have a look at this post) and have more control over your photography options, I've been trying to help with some photography tips for very beginners.
 Have a look at this post on aperture if you haven't read it already.

 Today, I'm going to be talking about shutter speed.
-This is a bit more intuitive than aperture (or, at least, I think so!).
+Having control over your shutter speed allows you to capture passing moments in a dynamic way (see the photo above of the mother-of-the-bride having her hair done!).
+Shutter speed is a bit more intuitive than aperture (or, at least, I think so!).
 So, here are the basics:

 1. What is shutter speed?
 Shutter speed tells you how long the shutter in your camera will be open.
 If it is open for a short time, it will let less light in.
 If it is open for a longer time, it will let more light in.